owlbarn/tutorial/book/optimisation/README.md

 This chapter uses differentiation techniques we have introduced in the previous chapter.
 Compared to numerical differentiation, the algorithmic differentiation guarantees a true derivative value without loss of accuracy.
 For the rest of this chapter, we prefer to use the algorithmic differentiation to compute derivatives when required, but of course you can also use the numerical differentiation.

-(NOTE: if we decide to add linear programming later, we can extend the constrained)

 ## Root Finding